Industrial production plunges unprecedented 11.2% in April

 The Federal Reserve said Friday that its industrial production index tumbled a record 11.2% in April.
 Manufacturing output also posted a record drop — 13.7% — as production of cars, trucks and auto parts plummeted more than 70%.
 Production of aerospace and other transportation products, metals and furniture fell around 20%.
 Output dropped 6.1% at mines and 0.9% at utilities.

-The implosion of the U.S. industrial sector was not unexpected, “but one can’t help but grimace,” Jennifer Lee, senior economist at BMO Capital Markets, wrote in a research report.
+The implosion of the U.S. industrial sector was not unexpected, but the scale of the collapse was stunning.
+Jennifer Lee, a senior economist at BMO Capital Markets, wrote “one can’t help but grimace.”

 Industry was running at 64.9% of capacity last month, shattering the previous record low set in the Great Recession year 2009.
 Factory capacity utilization also hit a record low 61.1%.